erlenddahl/lambdaroad-model/README.md

     // A shape-file that contains the road network.
 Can be absolute or relative to the config location.
     // The road network can be downloaded from here: https://kartkatalog.geonorge.no/metadata/nvdb-ruteplan-nettverksdatasett/8d0f9066-34f9-4423-be12-8e8523089313
+    // It is recommended to download it as an FGDB, then extract the ERFKPS layer as a shape file, for
+    // example by using QGis (import GDB, pick ERFKPS layer, right click, export objects as, ESRI Shapefile).
     "RoadShapeLocation": "2021-05-28.shp",

     // How many meters between each point on a road link that is calculated.